VincentVeak/PicoNav/docs/manual.md

 - **Pressing the B button** selects the hovered card to use in battle for the upcoming turn
 - **Holding the A button** changes context from Card view to Counter view.
 - **Holding the B button** gives more information about the particular card or counter selected and their effects
+- **Holding both the A and B buttons** gives you the option to concede the battle.
+Conceding is still considered a loss and your Pico's mood will decrease as well as lose some credits, but you will not have to worry about the injury timer or losing more HP.

 Once the card has been selected, the faster Pico attacks first.
 Some cards have priority assigned to them, which increases the speed calculation for the turn and will often times go first.
 The turn order goes as follows: